 Latriste Graham, who founded the program offers help and hope to women and families whose lives are completely torn from being on the streets.
 Women and families who encounter prostitution, homelessness, drugs, domestic abuse, molestation, and rape.

 Latriste not only gives a hand she gives herself unconditionally.
 Her heartfelt deliverance is a God’s calling to help those who are in need of help to those who don’t know where or how to start.
-Latriste’s efforts, determination and willingness is unspeakable and unimaginable to me.
+Latriste’s efforts, determination, and willingness are unspeakable and unimaginable to me.
 This woman somehow has the ability to incorporate the needs of others into her own personal life.
-She is of such courage, strength and beauty of spirit and I admire her so much.
-Because she offers such an abundance of life and care for me and those who need it.
+She is of such courage, strength, and beauty of spirit and I admire her so much.
+Because she offers such an abundance of life and cares for me and those who need it.